TN 24 (05-18)

 In the rare case where the claimant is a current VHA medical facility patient and a program medical or psychological consultant determines that a complex medical issue could be resolved by discussion with a medical source, the program medical or psychological consultant may attempt to contact the medical source at the VHA medical facility by telephone for this purpose.
 See the procedure for documenting medical evidence obtained by telephone in DI 22505.030B.

 C. MPRO role in developing MER from VHA medical facilities

 The MPRO serves as the primary liaison between the adjudicating component and the VHA medical facility.
-The MPRO works directly with the designated VHA medical facility representative to develop and maintain an effective business process for transfer of VHA records.
+The MPRO works directly with the designated VHA medical facility representative to develop and maintain an effective business process to transfer VHA records.

-The SSA-DDS Health Summary compiles the elements of the claimant’s VHA medical facility electronic health record typically required for Social Security disability adjudication.
+The SSA-DDS standard health summary compiles the elements of the claimant’s VHA medical facility electronic health record typically required for Social Security disability adjudication.

-The standard summary includes the following, if available:
+The standard health summary includes the following, if available:

 b.
 Health records